JUNE 15, 2023

 The Crowdmark Community Conference is dedicated to furthering the conversation on authentic assessment, effective teaching, and successful learning.
-This one-day users conference will spotlight the most innovative and relevant practices in teaching and learning today.
+This one-day online users conference will spotlight the most innovative and relevant practices in teaching and learning today.

 All sessions should discuss innovative uses of Crowdmark for one or more of the following:

 How do you grade more quickly and effectively, while giving rich feedback?

 Enhancing the learning process

 How do you help students reach learning outcomes?
 Are there elements of authentic assessment incorporated into your course structure?

 Collaboration of instructional teams